pherbke/studentVC/README.md

 Student Wallet is a comprehensive digital credential platform enabling secure storage, management, and verification of academic credentials using verifiable credentials technology.
 This project implements a cross-platform mobile solution with secure backend services.

+## Project Attribution

+Patrick Herbke is a Research Associate at SNET TU Berlin.
+This project was completed during the Internet of Services Lab (IoSL) course in winter term 2024/25.
 ## Documentation & Demo

 - [📱 Demo Video](https://tubcloud.tu-berlin.de/s/NWB76D3fynL6qAB) - Watch the Student Wallet in action demonstration